ssj-delta-cu/ssj-field-measurements-2016/half-hourly data variables list.md

 Half-hourly measurements and data are provided for each station as .csv files.

-An html file that includes a summary of metadata and interactive time-series plots for quickly exploring the data is also provided for each station.
-To zoom in on these plots, drag and selecta window with the mouse.
-To pan across the data at that zoom level, press and hold the shift key and drag the mouse in the direction you wish to view.
-To zoom out fully, double-click the mouse.

 Throughout this document, flux densities are referred to as fluxes for convenience.

 ## Half-hourly Data